g0lf-code/Forks/README.md

 # Forks
 An webapp which helps choose cuisine among thousands of recipes

-"npm run start" to start drooling
+"npm run start" to start drooling.

+please install required modules from npm.